mattiesosa/mattiesosa.github.io/README.md

 I began an exploratory analysis on the data set given on GitHub to create visual representation of how the time of year correlates with honey bee colony loss in different states thoughout the US.
 If you are interested, you can see my analysis [here](https://mattiesosa.github.io/BioStatisticsAnalysis/BeeColonyLossAnalysis.html)

 ## Finding the Replication Origin
+For this project we were tasked with ??